IABTechLab/fideslang/mkdocs/docs/taxonomy/overview.md

 # Fides Taxonomy

-The Fides taxonomy contains four classification groups that are used together to easily describe all of the data types and associated processing behaviors of an entire tech stack; both the application and it's data storage.
+The Fides taxonomy contains four classification groups that are used together to easily describe all of the data types and associated processing behaviors of an entire tech stack; both the application and its data storage.

 ## Summary of Taxonomy Classification Groups